132nd-vWing/ATRM_Brief/Pages/R15_AR_TASK.md

-# Range 15 Armed Reconnisance Tasking
+# Range 15 Armed Reconnaissance Tasking

 ## Scenario
 Intelligence reports indicate that the enemy force have been moving SCUDs in position for attacks.
 The 323rd Missile Regiment have been observed moving EAST